carlesfernandez/docker-petalinux2/README.md

     user@host:/path/to/petalinux_project$ /path/to/petalin2.sh \
     "petalinux-create -t project --template zynq --name myproject"

-## Using Vivado graphical interface
+## Using Vivado / Vitis graphical interface

-If the Vivado installer was present when building the Docker image, you can execute Vivado from the shell spawn when running `petalin2.sh`.
+If the Vivado installer was present when building the Docker image, you can execute Vivado and Vitis from the shell spawn when running `petalin2.sh`.

 There are some steps on your side if you want to make use of Vivado's graphical interface before running the Docker container.